Photo tour of a balcony cabin on Royal Caribbean's Icon of the Seas. It has more power outlets than I've seen on any ship

 Aligning with modern design trends, the cabin’s carpet is also lightly colored with hues of grey and blue.
 While this keeps the room feeling bright and airy, we discussed how the carpet could stain easily over time.

 In comparison, I just sailed on Norwegian Cruise Line’s newest cruise ship, Norwegian Viva.
 We cruised in an affordable inside cabin, but found the stateroom’s design to be especially aesthetically pleasing.
-However, the cabin on Norwegian Viva also featured very light colored carpet and stains were already visible around the four-month-old cabin.
+However, the cabin on Norwegian Viva also featured very light-colored carpet and stains were already visible around the four-month-old cabin.

-(Photos above show standard inside cabin on new Norwegian Viva, along with carpet stains on lightly colored carpet)
+(Photos above show standard inside cabin on Norwegian Viva, along with carpet stains on lightly colored carpet)

 Connectivity